MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 ### Inference using `R` and `catstats`

-**Making tables from raw data** For inference with categorical data, we need counts of observations in each group by outcome.
-If our data are in the standard format of one observation per row, we need to `table` the data to obtain the counts in each group.
+#### Making tables from raw data {-}

+If you are collecting your own data, then your analysis starts with the raw data frame, with one observational unit per row and one variable per column.
+In this case, you first need to find counts (frequencies) of observations in each category prior to inference.
+We can use the `table()` function in `R` on the raw data to create a contingency table of the counts for each categorical variable.

 In the one-proportion case, suppose we have a data frame called `loans` with a variable `regulate` that contains the Yes/No response of the 826 payday loan borrowers from Section \@ref(theory-prop) regarding their support for a regulation to require lenders to pull their credit report and evaluate their debt payments.
 We can obtain counts of borrowers for each response using the `table()` function in R: